Glen Tomasetti

 Glenys Ann Tomasetti (1929–2003), known as Glen Tomasetti, was an Australian singer-songwriter, author and political activist.
 During the 1960s, she appeared weekly on commercial television, performing satirical political songs.
 She became a household name in 1967 after refusing to pay a portion of her taxes in protest against Australia's involvement in the war in Vietnam.
 Although best known for her folk music and political activism, she was also an esteemed novelist and poet.

 Early life

 Glen Tomasetti was born in Melbourne on 21 May 1929.
+She entered Trinity College's womens' hostel, Janet Clarke Hall, on a minor scholarship in 1947 and would perform the role of 'Kitty Duval' on the college's performance of William Saroyan's 'The Time of Your Life', held at the Union Theatre at the University of Melbourne, in May 1949.
+She graduated with a Bachelor of Arts, having obtained second class honours in history, in 1950.

+It was at Trinity that she would meet her husband, fellow collegian and later acting Dean of the college, Peter Balmford.
+The two would wed in the college's Horsfall Chapel in September 1950 though the pair would separate after several years, with Balmford later remarrying Rosemary Norris, in 1963.

 Musical career

 Tomasetti began performing as a singer-songwriter and guitarist in the late 1950s.
-In the early 1960s,she organised folk music concerts at the Emerald Hill Theatre in South Melbourne, a centre of the 1960s Melbourne folk scene.
+In the early 1960s, she organised folk music concerts at the Emerald Hill Theatre in South Melbourne, a centre of the 1960s Melbourne folk scene.
 Later in the 1960s she appeared weekly on Channel Seven TV, performing a topical political song after the general news broadcast.

 Anti-war activism and 1967 court case

 Australia entered the war in Vietnam in 1962 in support of the USA, and in 1965 began sending conscripted servicemen to Vietnam.
 Tomasetti became involved in the Save Our Sons organisation, a group of women opposed to military conscription, and in December 1965 she helped to organise the "Songs of Peace and Love" protest concert at the Sidney Myer Music Bowl in Melbourne, described as "the first major response of the folk scene" to Australia's military involvement in Vietnam.

 In 1967, Tomasetti was prosecuted after refusing to pay one sixth of her taxes on the grounds that one sixth of the federal budget was funding Australia's military presence in Vietnam.
 In court she argued that Australia's participation in the Vietnam War violated its international legal obligations as a member of the United Nations.
 Public figures such as Joan Baez had made similar protests in the USA, but Tomasetti's prosecution was "believed to be the first case of its kind in Australia", according to a contemporary news report.
 Tomasetti was eventually ordered to pay the unpaid taxes.